Swedish House Mafia: 2019–present: Paradise Again

 In October 2021, Swedish House Mafia were named in the Pandora Papers.
 According to SVT, they had formed a company in the British Virgin Islands to manage ownership of various recordings released by the group, as well as its name and logo.
 This reportedly included the rights to the songs "Don't You Worry Child", and "Save the World".

 On 21 October 2021, they released the single "Moth to a Flame" with the Weeknd.
 The group released the version of "One" that Jacob Mühlrad composed for the Save the World Tour, officially titled "One Symphony", on New Year's Day 2022.
 Paradise Again was rescheduled to and released on 15 April 2022.

 In 2022, the group also received credit for co-writing and co-producing "Sacrifice" and "How Do I Make You Love Me?" off of the Weeknd's fifth studio album Dawn FM, on which 'Moth to a Flame' was featured on the Alternate World edition of the album.

 The group also performed at the opening ceremony of the 2023 FIFA Club World Cup on 12 December 2023 in Jeddah, Saudi Arabia.

 In January 2024, Tomorrowland announced Swedish House Mafia will be performing at the 20 year anniversary festival called "Life".

+In mid-2026, the distribution rights of their music catalog under Virgin/EMI were acquired by BMG.